saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 Contraindication†
 Allergist consultation recommended
-ure–based inactivated influenza vaccine (any valency); ccIIV4 = cell culture– IIV = inactivated influenza vaccine (any valency); IIV4 = inactivated influenz ve attenuated influenza vaccine, quadrivalent; RIV = recombinant influenz influenza vaccines for the most complete and updated information, including ge inserts for U.S.-licensed vaccines are available at https://www.fda.gov th ACIP General Best Practice Guidelines for Immunization (Kroger A, Bahta L of the Advisory Committee on Immunization Practices [ACIP]. https://www cations based on history of severe allergic reaction to influenza vaccines tha who have had a severe allergic reaction (e.g., anaphylaxis) to any componen of severe allergic reaction (e.g., anaphylaxis) to egg is a labeled contraindicatio y of egg allergy may receive any licensed, recommended influenza vaccin d reactions to egg involving symptoms other than urticaria (e.g., angioedem pinephrine or another emergency medical intervention should be vaccinated ospitals, clinics, health departments, and physician offices), if a vaccine othe are provider who is able to recognize and manage severe allergic reactions. ndicated if the benefit of protection from the vaccine outweighs the risk fo nization (Kroger A, Bahta L, Hunter P. General best practice guidelines fo Practices [ACIP]. https://www.cdc.gov/vaccines/hcp/acip-recs/general-recs
+ure–based inactivated influenza vaccine (any valency); ccIIV4 = cell culture– IIV = inactivated influenza vaccine (any valency); IIV4 = inactivated influenza ve attenuated influenza vaccine, quadrivalent; RIV = recombinant influenza influenza vaccines for the most complete and updated information, including ge inserts for U.S.-licensed vaccines are available at https://www.fda.gov th ACIP General Best Practice Guidelines for Immunization (Kroger A, Bahta L of the Advisory Committee on Immunization Practices [ACIP]. https://www cations based on history of severe allergic reaction to influenza vaccines tha who have had a severe allergic reaction (e.g., anaphylaxis) to any componen of severe allergic reaction (e.g., anaphylaxis) to egg is a labeled contraindication y of egg allergy may receive any licensed, recommended influenza vaccine d reactions to egg involving symptoms other than urticaria (e.g., angioedema pinephrine or another emergency medical intervention should be vaccinated ospitals, clinics, health departments, and physician offices), if a vaccine othe re provider who is able to recognize and manage severe allergic reactions. ndicated if the benefit of protection from the vaccine outweighs the risk fo nization (Kroger A, Bahta L, Hunter P. General best practice guidelines fo Practices [ACIP]. https://www.cdc.gov/vaccines/hcp/acip-recs/general-recs